Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Monte Carlo algorithm for VLEs

 {where $E$ is the energy of the quark or gluon, and we have introduced the integration boundaries $x_\pm(Q^2,E,R_{\rm max})$, such that all possible parton splittings into particles on and off the mass-shell at angles smaller than a maximal angle $R_{\rm max}$ are considered.
 These boundaries are then given as

 For partonic cascades, the above integration boundaries would allow to consider angular ordering, if $R_{\rm max}$ is always adapted to the previous branching angle.
-In the current work, however, $R_{\rm max}$ is considered as a global maximal angle given as a parameter in Table~\ref{tab:simpar}.} The following CDFs are defined for the splitting functions of a particle $j$ into a particle $i$
+In the current work, however, $R_{\rm max}$ is considered as a global maximal angle given as a parameter in Table~\ref{tab:simpar}.
+Differences between this procedure and strict angular ordering could lead to discrepancies at higher logarithmic order, but we have not quantified this further with the current version of \tmdice.